-Tables are a powerful tool in your reporting belt!
+Tables are powerful tools for reporting.
 They can show detailed aggregate information about your data and are quicker to load than either charts or crosstabs.
-Here's a few tips to make the most of your report tables.
+Here are a few tips to make the most of your report tables.

-- When in the ad hoc view editor, select the bar graph symbol on the toolbar.
+- When you have your data set up, select the bar graph icon in the toolbar.

 You may notice that the Rows label switches to Groups.
-This is a good way to double check to make sure you've correctly switched to a table view.
+This is a good way to make sure you’ve correctly switched to a table view.

-Grouping your data by fields can help organize it.
+Grouping your data by fields can help you to organize it.
 Depending on the fields you select for your columns, you can reveal different types of data for each transaction, cause or user.

 - Totals Data shows the aggregate of the rows for each group.
 Like a crosstab, you can change the aggregation of the columns.
 This is the type of view used in your monthly donation report (a record of transactions).